Chris022/mp3player-music-downloader/README.md

 # music-workflow
-A script to download music from youtube, automatically convert it to ogg and apply an eq
+A script to download music from youtube, automatically convert it to mp3 and apply an eq

 ## Requirements